deep-finder/napari-exodeepfinder/README.md

 ## License

-Distributed under the terms of the [GNU GPL v3.0] license, "napari-deepfinder" is free and open source software
+Distributed under the terms of the [GNU GPL v3.0] license, "napari-exodeepfinder" is free and open source software

 ## Issues